 What are the requirements for participation?

 PhD students can participate in the training program even if they do not receive an NIH training fellowship.
-These would include applicants who are not US citizens or permanent residents and citizens and those students who were not awarded fellowships.
+These would include applicants who are not US citizens or permanent residents and citizens and those students who are not awarded fellowships.

 - Courses: All trainees of the program will complete BMB961 'Designing Plant Metabolism for Health and Sustainability' (being taught by Christoph Benning) and the Fall Semester BMB960 level Plant Biotechnology Research Forum on Plants for Health and Sustainability seminar course by the start of their fifth semester (end of the second year).